Swartz Foundation

 This funder does not have a public application process.

-Grants are awarded through trustee discretion to organizations with which the foundation has established relationships or that align with the trustees' philanthropic priorities.
+Grants are awarded through trustee discretion to organisations with which the foundation has established relationships or that align with the trustees' philanthropic priorities.

 Getting on Their Radar

-The foundation's grantmaking is directed by the Swartz family trustees who select organizations based on their personal connections and strategic priorities.
-The foundation's largest ongoing relationship is with Combined Jewish Philanthropies of Greater Boston, which has received between $1.5 and $5 million in recent years, suggesting that being part of the organized Jewish communal structure in Boston may provide visibility to foundation trustees.
+The foundation's grantmaking is directed by the Swartz family trustees who select organisations based on their personal connections and strategic priorities.
+The foundation's largest ongoing relationship is with Combined Jewish Philanthropies of Greater Boston, which has received between $1.5 and $5 million in recent years, suggesting that being part of the organised Jewish communal structure in Boston may provide visibility to foundation trustees.

-The foundation maintains a deliberately low profile and does not maintain a website, limiting pathways for new organizations to initiate contact.
+The foundation maintains a deliberately low profile and does not maintain a website, limiting pathways for new organisations to initiate contact.

 Decision Timeline